 Heart disease is a leading cause of death in women and a cause of morbidity in this age group.
 Factors like poor eating habits, smoking, alcohol, lack of exercise, and high cholesterol contribute to this risk.
 Additionally, oestrogen levels drop during menopause, increasing the chances of heart disease.

-Phytopure™ Krill Oil can provide a unique advantage when it comes to supporting your heart as it contains both omega-3 fatty acids, contributing to normal heart function and choline, contributing to the maintenance of normal lipid metabolism, in a 2-pronged approach for heart health
+Phytopure™ Krill Oil can provide a unique advantage when it comes to supporting your heart as it contains both omega-3 fatty acids, contributing to normal heart function and choline, contributing to the maintenance of normal lipid metabolism, in a 2-pronged approach for heart health.
+Learn more about what krill oil is.

 6. Breast Cancer